First impressions separate the bad websites from the good ones, and you don’t have to be a web designer to know the difference.

 Or, use a website builder with a built-in grid editor to make your life even easier.

-Use no big chunks of text
+Forget about big chunks of text

 When you’re designing a website, you want to keep your design aesthetically pleasing.